Parents' Saturdays during Easter Lent. Saturdays of Great Lent. Dmitrievskaya Parents' Saturday

 On such days, you can also remember the deceased person - pray for him and give alms.

-Thus, if we talk about whether or not today is a memorial parental Saturday, you should immediately turn to church calendar.
-There are indeed many days for the memory of loved ones, and the most important thing is to remember a person and pay tribute to him.
+Thus, if we talk about whether today or not is a parental memorial Saturday, you should immediately turn to church calendar.
+There are indeed many days to remember loved ones, and the most important thing is to remember the person and pay tribute to him.

-It is best to go to the temple, and then clean up the grave.
-But the use of vodka, leaving products on the grave is highly undesirable.
+It is best to go to the temple and then clean up the grave.
+But drinking vodka and leaving food on the grave is extremely undesirable.

-Parental Saturdays of Great Lent- days when love and warmth for the souls of deceased loved ones are especially manifested.
+Parental Saturdays of Great Lent– days when love and warmth for the souls of deceased loved ones are especially manifested.
 According to the calendar, they fall on March 23 and 30, as well as on April 6.
-On this day, believers pray for dear and close to their hearts, so that the Lord does not leave them without their prosperity.
+On this day, believers pray for loved ones who are dear and close to their hearts, so that the Lord does not leave them without his prosperity.

-Although, with the modern rhythm of life, everyday worries and routine, once kind and warm feelings for those we love seem to be erased.
-Regardless of how a person treats church holidays, whether he is a believer or not, in any case, you need to gratefully honor and remember your loved ones.
-That is why parental Saturdays are special days of the greatest respect and reverence for each other.
+Although, with the modern rhythm of life, everyday worries and routine, the once kind and warm feelings for those we love seem to be erased.
+Regardless of how a person feels about church holidays, whether he is a believer or not, in any case, one must gratefully honor and remember his loved ones.
+That is why parental Saturdays are special days of greatest respect and honor for each other.

 Rules for memorial days

-The rules for all memorial days are practically the same.
-These days it is customary to attend churches, in particular, memorial services.
-Believers take with them fast food, as a donation to the funeral table.
+The rules on all memorial days are practically the same.
+These days it is customary to attend churches, in particular memorial services.
+Believers take with them Lenten food, as a donation to the funeral table.
 They are distributed to all those in need: the poor and the needy.
-In addition to the church, on parental Saturdays, it is customary to visit cemeteries and commemorate deceased loved ones.
+In addition to church, on Parents' Saturdays it is customary to visit cemeteries and remember deceased loved ones.
 It is considered a great sin to drink alcohol in a cemetery.
-The surest thing that can be done for the dead is to pray for the repose of the soul.
+The best thing you can do for the dead is to pray for the repose of the soul.

-From the article, you learned that the calendar has exactly eight days of commemoration of the deceased, and now it is known what numbers the main days in 2019 fall on.
-By the way, in some regions of Russia, the Radonitsa holiday was equated with a day off, which once again indicates that parental Saturdays are important days when we pay tribute to the memory of relatives and friends.
+From the article you learned that the calendar has exactly eight days of commemoration of the departed and now you know what dates the main days fall on in 2019.
+By the way, in some regions of Russia, the Radonitsa holiday was equated to a day off, which once again suggests that parental Saturdays are important days when we pay tribute to loved ones.

 What else to read